OPEC's share of Indian oil imports in Oct hits lowest since 2011

 Saudi Arabia raised its October OSP for its Arab Light grade for Asia by $0.60/barrel compared to a $0.35/barrel increase in Iraq's Basra Light.

-To make up for lower Saudi purchases, India also boosted purchases from Nigeria, the third biggest supplier in October, as well as from Kuwait and Mexico.
+To make up for lower Saudi purchases, India also boosted purchases from Nigeria, its third-biggest supplier in October, as well as from Kuwait and Mexico.

-India shipped in a record 336,000 bpd U.S. oil in October, about 7.5% total imports, as private refiner Reliance Industries RELI.NS bought three tanker cargoes, data showed.
-The United States was Indian's fourth biggest supplier in October.
+India shipped in a record 336,000 bpd of U.S. oil in October, about 7.5% of total imports, as private refiner Reliance Industries RELI.NS bought three tanker cargoes, data showed.
+The United States was Indian's fourth-biggest supplier in October.

 "Indian demand for gasoil has been falling but overall Asian demand has been relatively strong because of new marine fuel rules from January.
 And good diesel cracks is prompting refiners to buy distillate rich crudes like that of Nigeria," Haq said.

-Refining margins or cracks for 10 ppm gasoil GO10SGCKMc1 traded at $15.46 per barrel over Dubai crude during Asian trade on Monday and cash premiums for the fuel GO10-SIN-DIF climbed to 34 cents per barrel to Singapore quotes, compared with 31 cents per barrel on Friday.
+Refining margins or cracks for 10 ppm gasoil GO10SGCKMc1 traded at $15.46 per barrel over Dubai crude during Asian trade on Monday.
+Cash premiums for the fuel GO10-SIN-DIF climbed to 34 cents per barrel to Singapore quotes, compared with 31 cents per barrel on Friday.

-India's fuel demand in October declined by 1.4% from a year ago, and its diesel consumption fell by the steepest in about three years, government data showed on Thursday.
+India's fuel demand in October declined by 1.4% from a year earlier, and its diesel consumption fell by the steepest in about three years, government data showed on Thursday.

 TABLE-India's Oct oil imports down 3.3% y/y- trade data